sherl0cks/assistant/README.md

 ## IDE Setup

 To enable Hot Swap when using `spring-boot:run`, see [this thread](https://stackoverflow.com/questions/23155244/spring-boot-hotswap-with-intellij-ide).

+## Stuff Not In The Original Booster

+This is [the original booster](https://github.com/snowdrop/spring-boot-http-booster), provisioned via [http://launch.openshift.io](http://launch.openshift.io).

+- CORS filter
+- Swagger UI
+- Swagger Spec gen (there is an option to make this the new v3 OpenAPI Spec if preferred)
+- maven multimodule support
+- doc fixes

 ## More Information
 You can learn more about this booster and rest of the Spring Boot runtime in the link:http://appdev.openshift.io/docs/spring-boot-runtime.html[Spring Boot Runtime Guide].